Pluggable-Transports/Pluggable-Transports-website/_pages/how-transports.md

 {% include toc title="" icon="file-text" %}

 Pluggable Transports have been created to help developers keep their users connected when censorship occurs.
 In this article, we talk briefly about the ways in which transports can help.
 At this point, you should have already read our piece on [Types of censorship](/how/).
+Additionally, we recommend reading the RFC 9505 for further background on current censorship techniques [worldwide](https://datatracker.ietf.org/doc/rfc9505).

 ----------